 If USCIS issued a NOID to a couple who filed a concurrent marriage-based adjustment application (with a Form I-130 and Form I-485 filed together), it will usually do so after the marriage interview at a USCIS office, although it can technically issue the NOID at any time.
 In that case, both members of the couple will respond jointly.

 Many couples are disappointed to find that a marriage certificate isn't an instant ticket to receiving a U.S. green card.
 It's the couple's job to convince USCIS that the immigrant deserves a U.S. green card.
 In order to do so, you must demonstrate by a preponderance of the evidence (or that it is more likely than not) that the application is eligible for approval.

 USCIS will often have multiple reasons for issuing a NOID.
 It's not surprising to find a laundry list of allegations from the USCIS officer within the NOID.
-Some NOIDs are highly detailed, making them easier to understand and rebut, but others are vague.
+Some NOIDs are highly detailed, making them easier to understand and rebut, while others are vague.
 Consult an immigration attorney if there are any parts of the NOID that you don't understand.